Mourners say goodbye to Uvalde teacher and her husband

 Nineteen children and two teachers — Garcia and her co-teacher, 44-year-old Eva Mireles — were killed May 24 when an 18-year-old gunman burst into their classroom.
 The litany of visitations, funerals and burials began Monday and will continue into mid-June.

 At Sacred Heart Catholic Church on Wednesday, twin black hearses carrying the coffins of the Garcias arrived in a procession led by police and civilian motorcycle riders.
-Covered by flowers, the caskets were borne by pallbearers past a phalanx of police in uniforms and priests in white robes.
+Covered by flowers and white cloths, the two closed caskets were borne by pallbearers past a phalanx of police in uniforms and priests in white robes.

+Some sobbed throughout the service in which Archbishop Gustavo García-Siller offered thanks for Irma Garcia’s dedication.
+He listed the names of the slain schoolchildren several times throughout the homily.

+“Because you were there with them,” he said.
+“You did what you would have done with your own children.
+You took care of them until your last breath.”

 Irma, 48, was finishing up her 23rd year as a teacher at Robb Elementary.
 In a letter posted on the school’s website at the beginning of the school year, Garcia told her students that she and Joe had four children — a Marine, a college student, a high school student and a seventh grader.

+Most of the readings during Wednesday’s service and the homily were in English, with García-Siller offering some words in Spanish.

+“We are all hurting,” he said.
+“In the midst of so much, please, please people need comfort, people need you. … Let us all foster a culture of peace.”

 Joe, 50, collapsed and died after dropping off flowers at his wife’s memorial.
-His obituary noted that he and Irma “began their relationship in high school and it flourished into a love that was beautiful and kind.”
-They would have been married 25 years on June 28.
-Joe died after dropping off flowers at his wife’s memorial.
+The couple would have been married 25 years on June 28 His obituary noted that he and Irma “began their relationship in high school and it flourished into a love that was beautiful and kind.”

 On Tuesday afternoon, hundreds turned out to remember Amerie Jo Garza, a smiling fourth-grader whose funeral Mass was the first since the massacre.
 The funeral for 10-year-old Maite Rodriguez was Tuesday night.